ebebbington/dami/README.md

 const Dami = new DAMI(myPbx)

-// Will wait to connect and authenticate with the AMI, no need for callbacks or event listeners! await Dami.connect(myUser) // If authentication doesn't match, an error will be thrown here.
+// Will wait to connect and authenticate with the AMI, no need for callbacks or event listeners! const authMessage = await Dami.connect(myUser) // If authentication doesn't match, an error will be thrown here.

 // Send action
 await Dami.to("Originate",  {